Arsenal fights back for draw on wild night in Premier League - WHIZ News

 Hector Bellerin grabbed Arsenal’s second equalizer in the 87th, yet that was far from the latest goal on a chaotic evening around the country.

-Manchester City didn’t leave it quite so late to seal victory.
-A 73rd-minute goal from Sergio Aguero earned a 1-0 win at Sheffield United and consolidated second place behind runaway leader Liverpool.
+Manchester City didn’t leave it quite so late to seal its victory.
+A 73rd-minute goal from Sergio Aguero earned a 1-0 win at Sheffield United and consolidated second place, 13 points behind runaway leader Liverpool.

+Aguero has now scored six goals in his last three games and is up to 16 in the league this season, putting him one behind top scorer Jamie Vardy of Leicester.

+The game was also notable for the return from injury of City center back Aymeric Laporte, who played 78 minutes before being removed as a precaution after nearly five months out with a serious knee injury.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports